-How to Set Authentication with cURL - Full Examples Guide
+How to Set cURL Authentication - Full Examples Guide

 cURl is a viable tool for requesting and transferring data from web pages.
 However, an obstacle is often encountered: authentication.
-In this guide, we'll explain how to set cURL authentication for different types:
+In this guide, we'll explain how to set cURL authorization for different types:

 Let's get started!

-The basic auth method is one of the oldest methods for managing authentication.
+The basic auth credentials method is one of the oldest methods for managing HTTP authentication.
 It requires entering basic credentials data, username and password:

 basic auth window